 International Day for Biological Diversity

 On May 22, 1993, the United Nations sanctioned this date as the International Day for Biological Diversity to increase awareness of biodiversity issues worldwide.
-4-piece Logo of 2022 International Day for Biological Diversity Building a Shared Future for All Life is this year’s theme on International Day for Biological…
+Building a Shared Future for All Life is this year’s theme on International Day for Biological Diversity.
+Biodiversity, the variety of life on our…

 Canada’s National Wildlife Week